Ayush1906saxena/LudoKingGame/README.md

 ## Documentation

-In order to run this game on your operating system all you need to do is to run the "setup/ludo.jar" file.
+In order to run this game on your operating system all you need to do is to download the project and then run the "setup/ludo.jar" file.

 In order to using this game as a program and run it using your IDE, you need to follow these steps